 Dispensed hydrogen meets the following CI and renewable content requirements on a company-wide, weighted average basis.
 The Executive Officer will consider all the stations registered by an entity with a unique FEIN in the LRT-CBTS for calculating the company-wide weighted average CI and renewable content.

-CI of 150 gCO2e/MJ or less, and
+CI of 150 gCO2e/MJ or less before January 1, 2030, and 90 gCO2e/MJ or less thereafter, and

-Renewable content of 40 percent or greater.
+Renewable content of 40 percent or greater before January 1, 2030, and 80 percent thereafter.

 The station must be operational within 24 months of application approval.
 If the applicant fails to demonstrate the operability within 24 months of approval then the application will be canceled.
 The applicant can reapply for the same station eligible only for 10 years of crediting.